asteris-llc/converge/docs/content/resource-authors-guide.md

 #### Semantics of Exported Fields

-1. Fields that are tagged with `export` will be exported.
+1. Fields that are tagged with `export` will be exported
 1. Named structs that are tagged with `export` will be exported as a struct
 1. Embedded structs will have their exported fields exported in the namespace of the containing struct